upcmd/updocs-content/logs/c0114_vvvvv.md

     after reg the var - contextual global:

     (*core.Cache)({
-      "tom": "tom created in subtask1",
+      "up_runtime_task_layer_number": 0,
-      "jerry": "this is jerry in global"
+      "jerry": "this is jerry in global",
+      "tom": "tom created in subtask1"
     })

     after reg the var - local:

     (*core.Cache)({
-      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1,
       "john": "john in sub_loop func1",
+      "jerry": "this is jerry in global",
       "tom": "tom created in subtask1"
     })